 Anyone studying abroad or participating in the Washington Center Internship should have filled out a Housing Proxy Form before leaving campus.
 If not, he/she should do so prior to Room Selection, and it should be presented by the proxy the day/night of Room Selection.

-Why didn’t I receive my Lottery number via the college portal?
+Why didn’t I receive my Lottery number via the Portal?
 Why am I not on the list for Room Selection?

 What if I want to live in a single room?
 Can I live by myself?

 The Office of Residential Life and Education anticipates about sixty singles in Holy Cross Hall and approximately thirty singles scattered across campus in other residence halls.
 Some singles will be occupied by students requiring medical accommodations and some reserved for RA staffing.
-The Room Selection night for single rooms will be on Thursday, April 3rd at 6 p.m.
+The Room Selection night for single rooms is held during Housing Lottery.
 Numbers will be called from the lowest to the highest until all singles are filled.
 After that, we create a singles wait list in number order—male/female.

 What if I would like special consideration for a particular room/apartment on campus or have medical condition that would require possibly a living space accommodation?

 Students requesting special consideration or a medical accommodation should fill out the appropriate paperwork available in the Office of Residential Life and Education called Alternate Housing Process.
-These forms must be submitted by the deadline of February 28th to our office for consideration before Room Selection time.
+These forms must be submitted during Housing Lottery to our office for consideration before Room Selection time.
 A student with a special request is required to provide documentation to support his/her request (i.e. doctor’s note as appropriate, etc.) and should do so each year.

 Medical and special accommodation requests that are approved (as well as those approved for Substance Free Living) will be assigned by the Office of Residential Life and Housing BEFORE Room Selection.
 Housing assignment notifications will go out the week after applications are due and will have your housing assignment in it.

-Unless contacted by Wednesday, March 12th by 4 p.m., we will assume your assignment is complete and you will be assigned that room in our Housing system.
+Unless you contact us, we will assume your assignment is complete and you will be assigned that room in our Housing system.
 You will not be permitted to participate in any more Room Selection applications or attend more Room Selection nights.
 If you choose to NOT accept the assignment and do contact us appropriately, you will need to continue to participate in the Lottery/Room Selection process.